 At first, President Woodrow Wilson was reluctant to give the War Industries Board (WIB) much authority over the economy but this changed in March 1918 when Bernard Baruch, a Wall Street stockbroker, was appointed to run it.
 The WIB encouraged companies to use mass-production techniques to increase efficiency and eliminate waste by the standardization of products.

-Facts about War Industries Board - WIB
+War Industries Board - WIB

 WW1 began in Europe on July 28, 1914.
 The United States adopted a policy of neutrality at the start of the war and did not enter conflict until April 6, 1917.